Links

-Cordova Plugin API Reference
+Cordova plugin API reference

 var pushwoosh = cordova.require("pushwoosh-cordova-plugin.PushNotification");